google/trillian-examples/sumdbaudit/README.md

 The clone tool downloads all entries from the [Go SumDB](https://blog.golang.org/module-mirror-launch) into a local SQLite database, and verifies that the downloaded data matches the log commitment.

 This auditor provides an example for how log data can be verifiably cloned, and demonstrates how this can be used as a basis to verify the [Claims](https://github.com/google/trillian/blob/master/docs/claimantmodel/).
-In the GoLang SuDB case, the auditor needs to check that no module+version appears in the log twice, as this would provide a vector for different clients to be presented with different expected checksums.
+In the GoLang SumDB case, the auditor needs to check that no module+version appears in the log twice, as this would provide a vector for different clients to be presented with different expected checksums.

 ## Running